-Loss reserves represent the accumulation of estimates of unpaid claims, including estimates for claims incurred but not reported and loss adjustment expenses ("IBNR").
+Loss reserves represent the accumulation of estimates of unpaid claims, including estimates for claims incurred but not reported and loss adjustment expenses.
 We regularly review and update the methods used to determine loss reserve estimates.
 Any adjustments resulting from this review are reflected currently in pre-tax income.
 Because these estimates are subject to outcome of future events, changes in estimates are common given that loss trends vary and time is often required for changes in trends to be recognized and confirmed.
-Given the uncertainties around the impact from the COVID-19 crisis, including the significant global economic slowdown and general market decline, the full impact of COVID-19 and how it may ultimately impact the results of our insurance operations remains uncertain.
-In addition, in response to the crisis, new governmental, legislative and regulatory initiatives have been put in place and continue to be developed that could result in additional restrictions and requirements relating to our policies that may have a negative impact on our business operations.
-We have recorded our estimate of the ultimate liability for claims that have occurred as of the balance sheet date associated with COVID-19 which reflects our expectations given the current facts and circumstances.
-We will continue to monitor and review the impact.
-Reserve changes that increase previous estimates of ultimate cost are referred to as unfavorable or adverse development or reserve strengthening.
-Reserve changes that decrease previous estimates of ultimate cost are referred to as favorable development.
+Reserves changes that increase previous estimates of ultimate cost are referred to as unfavorable or adverse development or reserve strengthening.
+Reserve changes that decrease previous estimates of ultimate cost are referred to as favorable development or reserve releases.